hcengineering/platform-0.2/README.md

 Resource identifier either known statically e.g. `client-ui:component.Button` Vue component, or some dynamic string e.g.
 `mongo:0fbfaaddbbccff` or `calc:2+2`.

 Plugins are loaded asynchonously, on-demand thus everything in the `Platform` wired together via asynchronous communications.
+A `Plugin` itself is also a Platform `Resource`, so you can request access to a plugin's API using same approach.

 ### Plugin package structure